travelgateX/documentation-site/content/hotelx/concepts/settings.md

 ### What are settings?
 Settings are the common configuration that will be used in order to build the request to the provider/s.

-There are two kind of settings, overridable and partialy overridable.
-You can find the partialy overridable settings in the first level of settings and are known as HotelX_Settings.
+There are two kind of settings, overridable and partially overridable.
+You can find the partially overridable settings in the first level of settings and are known as HotelX_Settings.
 These settings are composed by some non overridable settings such as "group" and "testMode", some overridable global settings such as "timeout", "auditTransactions", etc, and some overridable baseSettings such as "businessRules".

-We have various levels of settings that can be combined in order to build customized settings.
+We have various levels of settings that can be combined in order to build customised settings.
 The order of heritage of settings is:

 The type of settings for each level is: